superslade/github-slideshow/_posts/0000-01-02-superslade.md

+---
+layout: slidetitle: “Welcome to our second slide!”
+---
+Your test
----layout: slidetitle: “Welcome to our second slide!”---Your testUse the left arrow to go back!
+Use the left arrow to go back!